pyglet/pyglet/doc/programming_guide/time.rst

 The `dt`, or `delta time` parameter gives the number of "wall clock" seconds elapsed since the last call of this function, (or the time the function was scheduled, if it's the first period).
-Due to latency, load and timer inprecision, this might be slightly more or less than the requested interval.
+Due to latency, load and timer imprecision, this might be slightly more or less than the requested interval.
 Please note that the `dt` parameter is always passed to scheduled functions, so be sure to expect it when writing functions even if you don't need to use it.